Whole Foods Market PESTEL/PESTLE Analysis & Recommendations

 Whole Foods Market PESTEL PESTLE analysis, external factors, retail business industry remote macro-environment case study

 A Whole Foods Market at West University Place, Texas.
-This PESTEL/PESTLE analysis of Whole Foods Market shows that the external factors in the company’s remote or macro-environment present mostly opportunities for the health food retail business.
+This PESTEL analysis (PESTLE analysis) of Whole Foods Market shows external factors in the remote or macro-environment presenting mostly opportunities for the health food retail business.
 (Photo: Public Domain)

 Whole Foods Market addresses the main issues identified in this PESTEL/PESTLE analysis.
 As the leading health food store chain in the United States, the company has comprehensive policies and strategies that account for the opportunities and threats identifiable in the PESTEL analysis model.
 Whole Foods now has hundreds of locations in the U.S., Canada, and the U.K. This level of international success is indicative of the company’s capabilities in exploiting opportunities and overcoming the threats in its remote or macro-environment.
 This PESTLE analysis gives insights on the external factors that Whole Foods must include in strategic decisions based on current industry and market conditions.